oceanprotocol/uploader.js/docs/classes/index.default.md

 • **new default**(`baseURL`)

-Creates an instance of the DBSClient.
+Creates an instance of the Client.

 #### Parameters